CPS-IT/project-builder/docs/usage.md

 Replace `<projectname>` with the actual name of your new project.
 This will be the folder name where to install and set up your project.

-> :bulb: For more command options, refer to the documentation of the
+> 💡 For more command options, refer to the documentation of the
 > [`create-project`][1] command.

 ### Recommended usage